pranav-ganesh/tp/docs/UserGuide.md

 2. Download the latest CallMeMaybe.jar from [here](https://github.com/AY2122S1-CS2103T-T13-4/tp/releases).

-3. Copy the file to the folder you want to use as the home folder for your AddressBook.
+3. Copy the file to the folder you want to use as the home folder for CMM.

 4. Double-click the file to start the app.
 Initially, a popup asking to import CSV data would appear.
 To learn more about importing CSV data, click [here](#importing-the-data-into-database).
 Otherwise, to quickly get started, simply click any button on the popup and a GUI similar to the screenshot below should appear in a few seconds.
 Note how the app contains some sample data.